our trainees

 Auditing and selecting appropriate plants to take from the Story Garden

-Tracking our impact
+TrackIng our impact

 Since this is our first time running this format of educational programme alongside our build, we wanted to understand how it worked differently.
 We are working with the team from Tranquil City to evaluate the impact of the traineeship programme on the young trainees themselves.
 This evaluation process uses a mix of survey and interviews to understand their own feelings about their wellbeing, community and nature connection, their environmental attitudes and behaviours and their skills and knowledge development alongside their overall experiences of the programme.
 It follows all four cohorts from beginning to end, but some early insights from the first two cohorts have been positive.
 The results show that confidence after the programme is significantly boosted, more than double across both cohorts.